-Festival Napa Valley has presented over 50 of America’s most talented young musicians in this popular admission-free concert series.
+Since 2006, Festival Napa Valley has presented exceptionally talented young musicians in this popular admission-free concert series, many of whom have gone on to distinguished professional careers.
 Students selected to participate have the opportunity to hone their performance skills, and receive a generous scholarship from the festival.
 These young musicians serve as role models and contribute to the continued renewal and relevance of the performing arts.

 Below is a list of artists who have appeared at Festival Napa Valley, as well as a summary of our past Bouchaine Young Artist Series events.